 Yoda continues to voice that there is much anger in Luke, as well as the fact that he’s reckless (among the many other complaints that Yoda has against this Jedi-Knight wannabe).
 Obi-Wan responds with, “I was once like him as well, if you remember.”

-Because a good father leads by example Jesus was sent to be our Teacher and our example.
-Not only was Jesus our “Jedi Master” then, for the sake of this comparison, He also demonstrated how we’re to behave as God’s sons and daughters.
+Because a good father leads by example, Jesus was sent to be our Teacher and our example.
+Not only was Jesus our “Jedi Master,” for the sake of this comparison, He also demonstrated how we’re to behave as God’s sons and daughters.
 If we don’t know how to be a child to God we’re to look to Jesus for our example, and emulate Him.
 (That means more study is needed, as well).

 The LORD is compassionate and gracious, Slow to anger and abounding in lovingkindness. –Psalm 103:8

 God’s plan then, has always been to prosper you, to give you hope, and a future (Jeremiah 29:11).
-So, chart your course towards the bright future that awaits you, trusting He has every intention of finishing what He’s started.
+So, set your sights on the bright future that awaits you, trusting that He has every intention of finishing what He’s started.